-Extension points: New device profiles and calculated data points¶
+Extension points: New device profiles, calculated and combined data points¶

 This guide explains how to extend AioHomematic with: